Swiffer WetJet Harmful to Pets?

 I recently had a neighbor who had to have their 5-year old German Shepherd dog put down due to liver failure.
 The dog was completely healthy until a few weeks ago, so they had a necropsy done to see what the cause was.
 The liver levels were unbelievable, as if the dog had ingested poison of some kind.
 The dog is kept inside, and when he's outside, someone's with him, so the idea of him getting into something unknown was hard to believe.

-Comments: No evidence exists to support or substantiate the claim that the Swiffer WetJet floor cleaner is harmful to pets.
+Analysis: No evidence exists to support or substantiate the claim that the Swiffer WetJet floor cleaner is poisonous or harmful to pets.
 Quite the opposite, in fact.
 According to veterinary toxicologists at the ASPCA Animal Poison Control Center, the chemicals in the Swiffer WetJet cleaning solution "are safe ingredients at levels used in cleaning products and do not cause kidney or liver failure."

 Though the product label advises (as with all cleaning products) to "Keep out of reach of children and pets," Swiffer WetJet's manufacturer, Procter & Gamble, maintains that the Swiffer WetJet Mop leaves no appreciable residue and is therefore safe to use in a household with pets, even if they lick the floor after it has been mopped.